tylerlevine/pr/README.md

 Do not push the review signature to the remote repository.

 #### --tag-only
-Skip marking the pull request as approveed in github.
+Skip marking the pull request as approved in github.
 This will only cause a review tag to be created and pushed to the remote repository (unless `--nopush` is used, in which case the review tag will only exist in your local repository).

 ## `pr show`
 Show review tag(s) for the current HEAD.